MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/team-functions.md

 ### *Ad Hoc* Queries

-The Enterprise Scale Analytics and AI solution pattern has a number of shared workspaces where analysts can query data (subject to permissions).
+The Enterprise Scale Analytics and AI construction set has a number of shared workspaces where analysts can query data (subject to permissions).
 It is likely that Data Products would also provide dedicated compute to process *ad hoc* queries.

 In both cases Analyst can run queries against data assets across Data Landing Zone(s) subject to their permissions.
 The results from *ad hoc* queries can be stored in Azure Data Lake workspace for re-use.